cataliniovita/thm-writeups/Tartarus/README.md

 $ stty rows <num> columns <cols>
 ```

-**Let's rewrite our python script: we're gonna get a reverse shell and it will be runned as root, as we've seen before**
+**Let's rewrite our python script: we're gonna get a reverse shell and it will be executed by root, as we've seen before**

 ```python
 # -*- coding: utf-8 -*-